apgoodchild/The_Curse_of_the_Airey_House/README.md

 A prcedurley generated RPG game made on android.
 This is a first commit.
 Project displayed is just base template made from android studio.

-(Henry wants to see your SID,  as well as a licenses.txt and changelog)
+(Henry wants to see your SID here,  as well as a licenses.txt and changelog files)